Energy Solutions

 Federal, state, and local governments offer many grant programs that fund ideas and projects that provide public services and stimulate the economy.
 They are used to directly fund energy projects and low-interest loans to borrowers and other people we serve.

 We apply, or help our borrowers apply, for grants that provide a direct benefit to the people we serve.
-Example projects include installing community solar arrays to reduce their energy bills, weatherization for manufactured homes in ROCs, clean technology, and funds that go towards distributed energy, net-zero buildings, and zero-emissions transportation projects.
+Example projects include installing community solar arrays to reduce their energy bills, weatherization improvements for manufactured homes in ROCs and small businesses.

 These grants and loans don’t fund our operations or programs.
 Instead, the majority of these funds come to us because we have the expertise, network, and experience to distribute them.
 In essence, they pass through us and are dispersed into the community.
 We are permitted to use a small amount of the funds to cover (some, but not all) our administrative costs.